mgechev/runtime-parser-demo/docs.md

 # Introduction

 Now we're going to take a look at another part of the Angular Mobile Toolkit - the App Shell Runtime Parser.
+The Runtime Parser is a library which does the following:

+- Automatically generates the app shell of our application by a predefined template.
+- Provides the app shell template from the local cache automatically for each page that uses it.

-The Runtime Parser is a library which automatically generates the App Shell of our application and caches it locally.
-This way once the user navigates to a page in our application she will instantly get a minimum working UI.
+This way, when the user navigates to a page in the application she will instantly get a minimum working UI that will be lated replaced with the page's full functionality.
 You can find more about the application shell concept in the context of PWA on the [following link](https://developers.google.com/web/updates/2015/11/app-shell?hl=en).

 # Introduction to the Runtime Parser